 Christianity is unique among world views.
 It is not a religion – which is human effort exerted to reach the Divine.
 Rather, it is a relationship – a relationship with the living God through Jesus Christ.
-That is what we are made for".

 If you are pondering life's big spiritual questions, or are interested in learning more about God and faith, or perhaps want to connect with others who are searching for more in life, then we invite you to: